Skip to content

 nRF Debug Thread Viewer

-When debugging starts, the nRF Debug tool pulls the threads out of the kernel and creates an entry in the Viewer for each thread it can find.
+When debugging starts, the debugger pulls the threads out of the kernel and creates an entry in the Viewer for each thread it can find.
 The threads are listed in the order that they were started.
 Their state uses Zephyr's thread states and is only updated when the debugger is stopped.
 While the device is running, the View is frozen.
 Any state in the table is stale until execution is stopped again.

-Memory Viewer
+Memory Explorer

-nRF Debug Memory Viewer
+nRF Debug's Memory Explorer

 To display the memory content in your application with the symbol overlay, you must enable the debug symbol when adding the build.
-Failing to do so will just list the raw memory in the Memory Viewer.
+Failing to do so will just list the raw memory in the Memory Explorer.

 Peripherals View